 One particular category of error that might occur is when the input value does not match the format expected by the algorithm.
 Perhaps an account number masking algorithm is applied to a column containing free-text comments, or an image blurring algorithm is applied to non-image binary data.
-This is referred to as Non-conformant data.
-The Algorithm Extension Plugin API defines how an algorithm may trigger the Non-conformant data handling mechanisms built into the Masking Engine.
+This is referred to as Nonconforming data.
+The Algorithm Extension Plugin API defines how an algorithm may trigger the Nonconforming data handling mechanisms built into the Masking Engine.
+This feature is described here.

-Reporting Non-conformant Data
+Reporting Nonconforming Data

-Whenever a Non-conformant input value is encountered, and the algorithm cannot mask it, the algorithm mask method should throw an exception of class NonConformantDataException supplied by the Masking Plugin API.
-This triggers the Non-conformant data reporting mechanism of the masking engine.
+Whenever a Nonconforming input value is encountered, and the algorithm cannot mask it, the algorithm mask method should throw an exception of class NonConformantDataException supplied by the Masking Plugin API.
+This triggers the Nonconforming data reporting mechanism of the masking engine.
 The String value used to construct this exception must not include the unmasked input value, as this would result in the sensitive value being saved in the Masking Engine logs and made visible in the engine UI.
-A redacted sample of the Non-conformant data will be saved automatically by the reporting mechanism.
+A redacted sample of the Nonconforming data will be saved automatically by the reporting mechanism.